fullmetalbrackets/blog/src/content/wiki/apollo.md

 Bought on EBay for around $160.
 Added a cheap, low capacity NVMe SSD to use as a boot drive and replaced the CD drive with a caddy that holds a laptop hard drive.
 I originally used this as my home server, but switched over to using <a href="/wiki/korben/">my Dell Optiplex 3020 Micro</a> as the server, and currently <a href="/wiki/athena/">my old Dell PC</a> is my server.

-I currently use this machine as my daily driver since it has an HDMI port (the 3020 micro does not), running Debian 12 and XFCE desktop environment.
-It has much lower power consumption than my Windows PC, so I only use the Windows PC for gaming, and use this for everything else, including working on this site.
+This machine was my daily driver for over a year, running Debian 12 (later 13) and KDE Plasma desktop environment.
+It was mostly okay, but it did start chugging if I had too many Chrome tabs open, which I tend to do.
+I have recently upgraded to using [Bazzite on my wife's old Dell XPS 8920](/wiki/artemis/).
+(An upgrade from this.)